Conservative India unlikely hotspot on gay tourism map

 Operators say it would be hard for India to compete with these destinations without visible government support.

-"They just have to make the statement that Incredible India supports gay travellers," said Goel.
+"They just have to make the statement that Incredible India supports gay travelers," said Goel.
 "That small and simple statement could really open the doors."

 (Editing by John Chalmers and Elaine Lies)